brainlife/cli/README.md

 Import data from local directory to brain-life

+For each datatype, you must have correct file names for each files.
+I normally setup directories just for importing purpose with symlinks to the actual data files on my file system.
+If you have a lot of datasets to upload, you should create a bash script which will create such symlink directories.

-Let say you have t1.nii.gz stored inside `/home/userid/mydata/t1` directory.
+Let say you have t1.nii.gz stored inside `/home/userid/mydata/12345/t1` directory.
 You can upload it by running something like following.

 ```
 $ brainlife import \